lucas-tortora/wallet.rs/documentation/docs/getting_started/rust.md

         .store_mnemonic(nonsecure_use_of_development_mnemonic)
         .await?;

-    // Create the account manager with the secret_manager and client options let client_options = ClientOptions::new().with_node("http://localhost:14265")?;
+    // Create the accounts_and_addresses manager with the secret_manager and client options let client_options = ClientOptions::new().with_node("http://localhost:14265")?;

     let manager = AccountManager::builder()